Skip to main content

 Greater Manchester West Scouts and their cardboard canoes.

-Planning and build the boats
+Planning and building the boats

 1. Gather everyone together and explain that you’re going to be make boats out of cardboard to race.